 Even the most diehard dog fan will have to eventually admit that excessive barking can be annoying.
 Cats are, on the whole, far quieter than dogs.
 Cats make some noise, with certain breeds being more vocal than others.
 But compared to a dog’s barking, which can be extremely loud, your cat’s meows won’t be the cause of complaints from the neighbors!

 4. Cats love spending time indoors

-Dogs need a good amount of time outdoors every single day, so you’ll be heading out for walks in the depth of winter or in the freezing rain.
-Cats are quite happy to adapt to life indoors and will simply find a spot on a cozy windowsill to watch the world go by, rather than expect to go outside on a regular basis.
+Dogs need a good amount of time outdoors every single day, and you’ll be heading out for walks in the depth of winter or in the freezing rain.
+Cats are happy to adapt to life indoors and will simply find a spot on a cozy windowsill to watch the world go by rather than expect to go outside on a regular basis.
 Some cats love going outside too, but it’s definitely optional!

 5. Cats are low-maintenance

 Once you get your new kitten, you won’t need to worry about signing up for training classes or getting them used to sleeping in a crate at night.
 Once they’re weaned, most kittens pick up how to use a litter box extremely quickly, and after that, they’re good to go!
 Of course, if you want to train your cat, that’s possible but certainly not a necessity.

 Cats are instinctive hunters; it’s ingrained within their DNA!
 So, if you have a farm with a huge rodent problem, getting a cat can be a great solution to keep the rodents in check.
 Urban cats can be the cause of bird deaths, so you may want to attach a bell to their collar or allow them to indulge their hunting instincts using toys instead!